Diarrhea: Cancer-related causes and how to cope

 - Opioids.
 You might be familiar with opioids for pain treatment, but these drugs can also reduce your diarrhea by slowing movement through your intestines.
 Loperamide (Imodium A-D) causes fewer side effects than other opioids do, making it a common treatment choice.

 - Anti-secretory agents.
 These drugs reduce the amount of fluid your body secretes, making your stools firmer.
-Examples of anti-secretory agents include aspirin, bismuth subsalicylate (Kaopectate, Pepto-Bismol), corticosteroids and octreotide (Sandostatin).
+Examples of anti-secretory agents your doctor may prescribe include corticosteroids and octreotide (Sandostatin).

 Other medications are available, but what type you'll take will depend on the severity of your diarrhea and what's causing it.